great-expectations/great_expectations/docs/reference/custom_expectations.rst

 Using the base Expectation decorator
 ========================================
-When the high-level decorators do not provide sufficient granularity for controlling your expectation's behavior, you need to use the base expectation decorator, which will only handle storing and retrieving your expectation in an expectation suite, but will leave the declared parameters of your expectation unchanged.
+When the high-level decorators do not provide sufficient granularity for controlling your expectation's behavior, you need to use the base expectation decorator, which will handle storing and retrieving your expectation in an expectation suite, and facilitate validation using your expectation.
+You will need to explicitly declare the parameters.

 1. Create a subclass from the dataset class of your choice
 2. Write the whole expectation yourself